-Impact of Artificial Intelligence on Society: “In products and processes, as well as engineering and manufacturing, I expect AI to become a feature and eventually a necessity.
+MSME from University of Texas Professor of Advanced Manufacturing at Hagerstown Community College Impact of Artificial Intelligence on Society: “In products and processes, as well as engineering and manufacturing, I expect AI to become a feature and eventually a necessity.
 Products with AI will help users get the most utility from them without requiring the user to learn how the software works.
-In fact, software with AI will reduce the training required of users.
+Software with AI will reduce the training required of users.
 This will be very important in fields like CAD, CAM, and simulation.
 Processes with AI will also reduce the skill required of operators.
 The sensors that allowed hardware to be smart will be the key to making AI learn the processes it is required to execute.”

 Artificial Intelligence for Supply Chains

-Impact of Artificial Intelligence on Society: “Deep Learning will significantly enhance the detection-to-decision-making lifecycle for industrial asset health management in automotive, energy, continuous process manufacturing, and transportation markets.”
+MS in Systems Architecting from the University of Southern California Founder and CEO of Antarriksh, Inc. Impact of Artificial Intelligence on Society: “Deep Learning will significantly enhance the detection-to-decision-making lifecycle for industrial asset health management in automotive, energy, continuous process manufacturing, and transportation markets.”

-“It will be in all farm machinery and production systems.”
+PhD in Botany (Plant Pathology) from University of Toronto Research Director “It will be in all farm machinery and production systems.”

 Artificial Intelligence for Sports Medicine